Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Discussion

-A crucial finding of this work is the apparent dependence of star formation efficiency on cosmic filaments.
-While satellite galaxies generally lose their gas supplies and become passive systems as they approach thicker filaments in later times, a different explanation is required for centrals at later times.
-High-mass low-$z$ centrals experience a somewhat significant reduction in {\medssfr}, but do not have a similar reduction in {\medfgas}, in thicker filaments.
-Some physical mechanism(s) must be responsible for causing their star formation efficiency to decrease in these environments.
-One possible explanation is that the hydrodynamical conditions of gas in thicker filaments are inhospitable to star formation, for instance, due to higher temperatures and pressures, which prevent condensation and cooling to form stars.
-Alternatively, this could be mostly due to internal mechanisms such as AGN feedback, which can heat up gas in the CGM and prevent star formation as a result \citep[e.g.,][]{Voit15,DV22}.
-We defer a detailed analysis of the cosmic web dependence of BH mass and/or accretion phenomena to future work.
+One of our findings is the lack of correspondence between the filamentary dependence of sSFR and gas fraction in some cases.
+While satellite galaxies generally lose their gas supplies and become passive systems as they approach high-line density filaments in later times, high-mass low-$z$ centrals experience a somewhat significant reduction in {\medssfr}, but not in {\medfgas}.
+Some physical mechanisms that may result in the reduction of star formation efficiency -- loosely referring to the ratio of star formation to gas fraction -- in high filament line densities environments are (a) hydrodynamical conditions of gas in high line density filaments, e.g., higher temperatures and pressures, are inhospitable to star formation, (b) internal mechanisms such as AGN feedback, heats up gas in the CGM and prevent star formation as a result \citep[e.g.,][]{Voit15,Oppenheimer20,DV22}, and (c) gas in the recycled within the halo after accretion \citep[e.g.,][]{AA17,Muratov17}.
+Crucially, however, we do not constrain the fraction of cold and dense gas which is a more direct measure of star formation fuel.
+We defer a detailed analysis of the cosmic web dependence of cold/dense gas, BH activity, and/or halo gas recycling to future work.